-The dsPIC30F contains an X AGU and a Y AGU for generating data memory addresses.
-Both X and Y AGUs can generate any effective address (EA) within a 64-Kbyte range.
-However, EAs that are outside the physical memory provided will return all zeros for data reads and data writes to those locations will have no effect.
-Furthermore, an address error trap will be generated.
-For more information on address error traps, refer to Section 6.
-"Reset Interrupts".
+The dsPIC33F/PIC24H contains an X AGU and a Y AGU for generating data memory addresses.
+Both X and Y AGUs can generate any Effective Address (EA) within a 64-Kbyte range.
+However, EAs outside the physical memory provided (i.e., return all zeros for data reads and data writes to those locations), have no effect.
+Refer to Section 6.
+"Interrupts" (DS70184), for more details on address error traps.

-3.2.1 X Address Generator Unit
+3.4.1 X Address Generator Unit